 - Planning for population decline

-Frank J. Popper teaches in the Bloustein School of Planning and Public Policy at Rutgers University, where he has also participated in the American Studies, Geography, and Political Science Departments and the School of Arts and Sciences Honors Program.
-He teaches regularly in the Environmental Studies Program at Princeton University.
+Frank J. Popper is a professor emeritus in the Bloustein School of Planning and Public Policy at Rutgers University, where he also participated in the American Studies, Geography, and Political Science Departments and the School of Arts and Sciences Honors Program.
+He also taught regularly in the Environmental Studies Program at Princeton University.
 He is author of The President’s Commissions (1970) and The Politics of Land-Use Reform (1981), coauthor of Urban Nongrowth: City Planning for People (1976), coeditor of Land Reform, American Style (1984) and American Land-Use Planning: A History in Documents (forthcoming).

 Professor Popper has served on the governing boards of the American Land Forum, the American Land Publishing Project, the American Planning Association, the Citizens Council on Land Use Research and Education, Ecocity Builders, and Urban Ecology.
 He now serves on the boards of the National Center for Frontier Communities (formerly the Frontier Education Center) and the Great Plains Restoration Council, helped found both and chairs the board of the latter.
 He has been on the editorial boards of American Land Forum, Journal of the American Planning Association, and Journal of Rural Communities and now serves on the editorial board of Housing Policy Debate, Journal of Geography, Online Journal of Rural Research and Policy: The Research Journal for the Great Plains, and APA [American Planning Association] Watchdog.
 He has been a fellow of the American Geographical Society since 1997.